usgs/groundmotion-processing/docs/overview/features.md

   waveform and station metrics, and provenance information in a single, portable file.

-* Import data from local filesystem using a wide variety of formats or fetch data using web services from FDSN data centers.
+* Import data from local filesystem using a wide variety of formats or retrieve data using web services from FDSN data centers.

-* Plug-and-play architecture for efficiently evaluating data reprocessed with new or alternative algorithms.
+* "Plug-and-play" architecture for efficiently evaluating data reprocessed with new or alternative algorithms.